COST:General Admission: $25

 Tuesday, November 14 – 6 PM

 John D. Larkin built his Larkin Company into an industrial powerhouse based on the manufacturing of soap.
-The Larkin Company’s main manufacturing facility is now known as the Larkin Commerce Center at 701 Seneca Street.
+The Larkin Company’s main manufacturing facility is now known as the Larkin Center of Commerce at 701 Seneca Street.
 The facility is comprised of 12 contiguous buildings, the first of which was constructed in 1890, and in total cover 1.3 million square feet over 8 floors.
 On this tour, you will learn the history of the Larkin Company and view sections of the building that were in the original condition when the current owners purchased the building.

 Meet inside the entrance to the Larkin Commerce Center at 701 Seneca Street, Buffalo, NY 14210.
 Street parking is available on surrounding streets and is free after 5 PM.